 Battery Check mode: The battery check can be entered by a triple-click from Off.
 The light will start blinking.
 The first blinks before the pause will indicate the Voltage. and after the short pause will indicate the decimal Voltage.

 So if the light blinks: 4 times (pause) 1 time.
 It means 4.1 Volts

 And if the light blinks: 3 times (pause) 7 times.
 It means 3.7 Volts.

-Enter with holding the switch 8 seconds when in ramping mode.
-Or 3.2 second when in a mode group.
+Enter by holding the switch 8 seconds when in ramping mode.
+Or 3 seconds when in a mode group.

 I couldn’t detect any!

 Looking for a 5000lm professional flashlight for a budget price?
 You better take notice then.